platanus/angular-restmod/README.md

 When you communicate with an API, some attribute types require special treatment (like a date, for instance)

+### Decode
-**Decode:** You can specify a way of decoding an attribute when it arrives from the server.
+ You can specify a way of decoding an attribute when it arrives from the server.

 Let's say you have defined a filter like this: